The FineWeb Datasets: Decanting the Web for the Finest Text Data at Scale: Building FineWeb

 \section{Building FineWeb}

-Our design of FineWeb is primarily empirical; i.e., we performed a series of ``data ablation'' experiments to test different methods at each stage of the pipeline.
+Our design of FineWeb is primarily empirical: we performed a series of ``data ablation'' experiments to test different methods at each stage of the pipeline.
 In this section, we chronicle our experimental results and design choices.
+All ablations follow our iterative dataset building process, i.e., the baseline model for each subsection includes only the processing steps from the previous subsections, unless explicitly mentioned.
 Our results are fully reproducible with \href{https://github.com/huggingface/datatrove/blob/main/examples/fineweb.py}{code} in our \texttt{datatrove} repository.